nvi-inc/slew-model/README.md

 This project compute antenna slew model (rate and offset) using FS log files.

 ## Installation
 First created a directory and cd to it.
+The config command create bin/slew file and download the antenna.cat file

 ```
-Create a python virtual environment.

 python3 -m venv .venv

-Activate it.

 source .venv/bin/activate
 python -m pip install --upgrade pip
 python -m pip  install git+https://github.com/nvi-inc/slew-model.git

-After installation, you can create the 'slew' executable file in bin directory and download antenna.cat from repository
-Type.

 config

-You can terminate the installation with

 deactivate
 ```

+### Directory structure
-The application ’slew’ needs a specific structure.

-The directory needs the file antenna.cat that has been downloaded by 'config'
+The application ’slew’ needs a specific structure.\n The directory needs the file antenna.cat that has been downloaded by 'config'

-You need to create a directory for each session you want to process logs.
-For each session, you need the skd or vex file.
+You need to create a directory for each session you want to process logs.\n For each session, you need the skd or vex file.

 The directory should look like this